 What Plantation Shutter Color Do Homeowners In Colorado Springs Pick?11/04/2019Gary Harding What Plantation Shutter Color Do Those In Colorado Springs Pick?
 Plantation shutters are some of the more attractive window treatments that homeowners in Colorado Springs pick for their houses.
 Their enduring style suits many different decors and stops sun glare and heat loss from streaming into your rooms.
 The durability of a plantation shutter can also be an added bonus, and will pretty much transcend your current design style.
 With so many wonderful qualities regarding plantation shutters, it’s no question if you should install shutters in your home.
 Rather, the only question is what color of plantation shutters will you choose?
 White Plantation Shutters Go With Everything Just like crown molding, white is also the most favored color of plantation shutters for most styles.
 The reason is simple -- white can blend into so many room decor schemes.
 From bold wall colors to simpler interior design, white window treatments are made to complement them all.
-And when you redo your style and start anew, you can leave your white shutters in the space, because they’ll still look fantastic.
+And when you redo your style and start anew, you can leave your white shutters in the space, saving you the headache of new window treatments.
 Those who want white plantation shutters usually want them made from faux wood so they won’t yellow after install.
 Our Polywood® plantation shutters are available in three varying shades of white and have a lifetime warranty that guarantees the shutters will never yellow, stain or fade.
 To clean, all you need to do is wipe with a cloth, which means that the treatments will keep the same white color every single day.
 Natural Wood Colors Work Well With Some Designs For some rooms, a plantation shutter with a wood stain works best.
 A mahogany or cherry stain can be a little restrictive for outstanding design alterations, but if you can match your hardwood floors or stained furniture, then real wood shutters might be perfect for you.
 Wood stains can bring the room a more natural look, and essential if you are going for a colonial or rustic style.
 A tried-and-true favorite is to install real wood plantation shutters like our Ovation® shutters.
 They come in an array of stains that will match most woods in your house.
 If you need a rustic look, you could put in a reclaimed wood shutter.
 These are wonderful if you have a beach house or rustic farmhouse theme in your rooms.
 Bold Colors Are Best With Other Types Of Window Treatments While you might paint your plantation shutters in a strong color, it really isn’t advised.
 A strong color may work well now, but then you’re stuck with that color forever.
 White and wood stains have stood the test of time, but will the bright red or canary yellow window treatment still look on point a few years from now?
 You can alter your walls fairly easily, but it may take a whole new window covering to replace the color on your plantation shutter.
 If you need color, you may want to hang a off-the-shelf accent curtain along with your plantation shutter.
 By including a small bit of color or pattern, you will bring personalization to your windows without hindering the practicality of a custom-made interior shutter.
 Then as your wants change, you can keep the plantation shutter and just change the curtain -- or lose it altogether.
 Sunburst Can Help You Pick The Best Color Of Plantation Shutter No matter if it’s white Polywood or a natural wood stain, Sunburst can show you the perfect plantation shutters for your home.
 Our reps are the premier experts in Colorado Springs and will come to you and give you a variety of plantation shutter and window treatment options.
 Just call 303-625-6431 and schedule your in-home consultation today.